abanobmikaeel/react-native-markdown-editor/README.md

-# react-native-markdown-editor
+# react-native-md-editor

 [![npm version](https://badge.fury.io/js/react-native-markdown-editor.svg)](https://badge.fury.io/js/react-native-markdown-editor)
 [![Build Status](https://travis-ci.org/kunall17/react-native-markdown-editor.svg?branch=master)](https://travis-ci.org/kunall17/react-native-markdown-editor)

 This is a library for rendering a markdown editor for the markdown with helper buttons to easily write markdown.
-With live preview markdown as well (thanks to https://github.com/Benjamin-Dobell/react-native-markdown-view)
+With live preview markdown as well (thanks to https://github.com/Benjamin-Dobell/react-native-markdown-view) This is a fork from @kunal17's library since it's not longer maintained, and to upgrade this library to React 18.

 ## Index